 We have no formal policy regarding attendance by our directors at annual stockholders meetings, although we encourage such attendance and anticipate most of our directors will attend these meetings.
-Our directors did not attend our 2017 annual meeting of stockholders.
+Our directors did not attend our 2019 annual meeting of stockholders.

-During the year ended December 31, 2017, there were 14 meetings of our Board of Directors (and one action by written consent), seven meetings of the Audit Committee, and three meetings of the Compensation Committee and one meeting of the Nominating Committee.
+During the year ended December 31, 2019, there were 20 meetings of our Board of Directors, four meetings of the Audit and Finance Committee, two meetings of the Compensation Committee and three meetings of the Nominating Committee.
 Our non-management directors hold meetings separate from management at least twice per year.
-All of our current directors attended at least 75% of the aggregate number of meetings of the Board of Directors and the committees of the Board of Directors on which they served.
+All of our current directors that served on our Board of Directors during the year ended December 31, 2019 attended at least 75% of the aggregate number of meetings of the Board of Directors and the committees of the Board of Directors on which they served.